davidchesnut/sp-general-docs/docs/overview-of-the-sharepoint-2013-mobile-object-model.md

 # Overview of the SharePoint 2013 mobile object model
 Learn about the new public classes in the SharePoint 2013 server object model and Silverlight client object model that are used to develop integrated solutions for SharePoint 2013 and Windows Phone 7.5.
- **Last modified:** January 06, 2016

- * **Applies to:** SharePoint Foundation 2013 | SharePoint Server 2013*
 ## Client object model for mobile Silverlight
 <a name="SP15OM_ClientOM"> </a>

-All classes in this section are in the  **Microsoft.SharePoint.Client** namespace.
+All classes in this section are in the **Microsoft.SharePoint.Client**namespace.
 In addition to the APIs in this section, most of the classes and members in the section Server Object Model for SharePoint Mobility are also callable in the client object model.
 For classes that begin with "SP", the client object model name has the "SP" removed.
 In other cases, the client object model name is specified.
 Member names are the same in the client object model except where specified otherwise.